 Explanation: One of the most highly conserved proteins is known as ubiquitin (76 amino acid residues).

-5. The two subassemblies of 26S proteasome are
+5. What are the two subassemblies of 26S proteasome?

 a) 20S core particle and 19S regulatory particle

 b) 20S regulatory particle and 19S core particle

 c) 18S core particle and 19S regulatory particle

 d) 20S core particle and 18S regulatory particle

 Explanation: The two subassemblies are 20S core particle and 19S regulatory particle.

 6. Proteins tagged with mannose 6-phosphate are transported to ____________

 Explanation: The presence of one or more mannose 6-phosphate residues in its N-linked oligosaccharide is the structural signal that targets the protein to lysosomes.